 Judging by the photos above of Valinka with her friend, Jitka Zelenková, in ‘Muž, který přišel do jiného stavu’, at the Divadlo Rokoko, I suspect that Valinka may have had similar feelings vis-à-vis Jituš, with her comparatively long and lithe pins – Valinka, by contrast, having comparatively stocky legs (one might also gather that from the Karlův Most shots above).
 Indeed, if the two had ever been in one of those (now outmoded) ‘Miss Lovely Legs’ contests, even as an ardent fan of Valinka I would have to concede that Jituš would have taken it over Valinka with ease!
 It is this fact that adds yet more to the extraordinariness of the park bench photo – a woman who in general, throughout life, would probably ideally have had her legs covered up, for those very reasons, caught ‘in the moment’ when they never looked more sensational, even though writing something like this seems bizarre when one considers what Valinka had worn for her appearances on ‘Mladá Píseň’ and ‘Talent 68′, where plenty of leg was on show!
-It also occurs to me that, for a woman who may have been rather self-conscious in the leg department, (longer-than-average) hot pants may have been more the way to go than a mini skirt – thus giving Valinka an opportunity to draw the viewers’ attentions to her real bodily ‘asset’ – her fabulous rear end!
+It also occurs to me that, for a woman who may have been rather self-conscious in the leg department, (longer-than-average) hot pants may have given Valinka an opportunity to draw the viewers’ attentions to a more notable bodily ‘asset’ – her fabulous rear end!
 In essence, this shot, therefore, is a precursor to something akin to Kylie Minogue’s legendary golden hot pants.
 It is that iconic an image – Kylie, of course, sharing Valinka’s short stature, too, but possessing an appreciably tighter behind.
 Valinka’s had a bit more ‘meat’ to it, I think!